-Subsections (c)(4)-(5) require the audit to include the titles of individuals responsible for the business's cybersecurity program; and the date that the program and any evaluations of it were presented to the business's board, governing body, or-if neither of those exists-to the business's highest-ranking executive responsible for the program.
+Subsections (c)(4)-(5) require the audit to include the titles of individuals responsible for the business's cybersecurity program; and the date that the program and any evaluations of it were presented to the business's board, governing body, or-if neither of those exists-to the CALIFORNIA PRIVACY PROTECTION AGENCY - INITIAL STATEMENT OF REASONS (CCPA Updates, Cyber, Risk, ADMT, and Insurance Regulations) 11.22.2024 Page 53 of 123 business's highest-ranking executive responsible for the program.
 Together with subsections (c)(1)-(3), these requirements create accountability for those responsible for the business's cybersecurity program.
 In addition, the details required by this subsection benefit businesses, their auditors, and consumers by helping successive auditors understand the business's cybersecurity posture over time, especially when the business engages different auditors from one year to the next and when there is turnover within the business of those responsible for the business's cybersecurity program.